Effective September 2021; Revised June 2022

-- Insert or remove instruments, devices, fingers or hands beyond the cartilaginous portion of the ear canal, and
+- Insert or remove instruments or devices beyond the cartilaginous portion of the ear canal,

-- Insert a substance that subsequently solidifies into the ear canal.”
+- Insert into the ear canal: a substance that subsequently solidifies.

 Supervisee refers to “support personnel, students in speech-language pathology or audiology, or speech-language pathologists or audiologists requiring supervised practice to meet a condition on their practice permit whose clinical work is under the supervision of a regulated ACSLPA member.”